Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Azure Policy and tags.
 - [ ] administrative units and Azure Lighthouse.
 - [ ] resource groups and role assignments.

 ### You need to recommend a solution to generate a monthly report of all the new Azure Resource Manager (ARM) resource deployments in your Azure subscription.
 What should you include in the recommendation?

-- [ ] Azure Arc
-- [ ] Azure Monitor metrics
-- [ ] Azure Advisor
-- [x] Azure Log Analytics

-### You need to recommend a solution to generate a monthly report of all the new Azure Resource Manager (ARM) resource deployments in your Azure subscription.
-What should you include in the recommendation?